-2The American Bar Association authorized the National Association of Counsel for Children (NACC) to award legal specialty certification in child welfare law in 2004.
+The American Bar Association authorized the National Association of Counsel for Children (NACC) to award legal specialty certification in child welfare law in 2004.

-3For a thoughtful explorations of all exploration of these issues, see JEAN KOH PETERS, REPRESENTING
+For a thoughtful exploration of these issues, see Jean Koh Peters, Representing Children in Child Protective Proceedings: Ethical and Practical Dimensions (2d ed.

-CHILDREN IN CHILD PROTECTIVE PROCEEDINGS: ETHICAL AND PRACTICAL DIMENSIONS (2d ed.
 2001).
-In Professor Peters's view, an attorney should develop a relationship with a child over time and interpret the child's wishes in the-context of the child's individualized circumstances.
+In Professor Peters's view, an attorney should develop a relationship with a child over time and interpret the child's wishes in the context of the child's individualized circumstances.
 Another comprehensive analysis of the legal and ethical issues involved in representing children is Ann M. Haralambie, The Child's Attorney (1993).
-Haralambie proposes that children's attorneys should advocate the child's wishes unless they are potentially harmful to the child but should request appointment of a guardian ad litem where the child's wishes are deemed unreasonable-dangerous.
-She also notesemphasizes that ethical dilemmas can be minimized or eliminated if children's attorneys spend significant time advising their clients.
-If-children's positions are deemed unreasonable, Haralambie urges lawyers to explain to-the-situation to the-children why their positions are unreasonable and counsel them about alternatives.
-See also Katherine Hunt Federle, The Ethics of Empowerment: Rethinking the Role of Lawyers in Interviewing and Counseling the Child Client, 64 Fordham L. Rev. 1655 (1996)(exploring ways in which lawyers can redefine their role vis a vis the child client); Catherine Ross, From Vulnerability to Voice, 64 Fordham L. Rev. 1579 (1996)(advocating)
+Haralambie proposes that children's attorneys should advocate the child's wishes unless they are potentially harmful to the child but should request appointment of a guardian ad litem where the child's wishes are deemed dangerous.
+She also emphasizes that ethical dilemmas can be minimized or eliminated if children's attorneys spend significant time advising their clients.
+If children's positions are deemed unreasonable, Haralambie urges lawyers to explain the situation to the children and counsel them about alternatives.
+See also Katherine Hunt Federle, The Ethics of Empowerment: Rethinking the Role of Lawyers in Interviewing and Counseling the Child Client, 64 Fordham L. Rev. 1655 (1996)(exploring ways in which lawyers can redefine their role vis a vis the child client); Catherine Ross, From Vulnerability to Voice, 64 Fordham L. Rev. 1579